 This engagement provided the framework for the placemaking construction during the summer of 2020 based on renderings from Black + Arc Design.
-This partnership included a permanent installation through a collaboration with KABOOM!, a national organization focused on activating spaces with play, Citizens National Bank (landowner), City of Maplewood, AARP in St. Louis and Citizens for Modern Transit.
+This partnership included a permanent installation through a collaboration with KABOOM!, a national organization focused on activating spaces with play, Citizens National Bank (landowner), City of Maplewood, business owners, Chamber of Commerce, Bi State Development, AARP in St. Louis and Citizens for Modern Transit.